 Since discovering that Lola has sensory processing disorder we have been reading tons of books, adjusting our parenting style and adding lots of new, fun items to Lola’s daily routine.
 One item, Lola’s current favorite, is the weighted lap pad.
 The lap pad is used primarily when she is sitting but she has enjoyed lugging it around the house as well.
-A lap pad is intended to provide calming proprioceptive input.
+A lap pad is intended to provide calming proprioceptive input and aid tactile defensiveness.
 I initially intended to make one lap pad, for Lola, but when you have lots of kiddos everyone ends up wanting one.

 I’m really glad I gave in and made one for each of them.
 I’ve observed the kids using the lap pads according to their personal needs and it’s truly therapeutic.
 Elliott likes to drape his across his shoulders or toss it in the air repeatedly, while Charlotte prefers to cuddle with hers and lay on it while sleeping.